Photo by Andrey_Popov / Shutterstock.com

 Hearing loss can be frustrating and isolating.
 You can’t participate fully in life around you when you can’t hear what’s going on.
 It’s a common problem.
-Nearly one-third of people age 65 to 74 and almost half of those 75 and older have trouble hearing, says Consumer Reports’ hearing aid buying guide.
+Nearly one-third of people age 65 to 74 and almost half of those 75 and older have trouble hearing, according to a study cited by Consumer Reports.

 Fortunately, technology has transformed hearing aids.
-The newest contain microcomputers to deliver accurate sound and comfort without aggravating feedback problems that were common in older models.
+The newest contain microcomputers to deliver accurate sound and comfort without the kind of aggravating feedback problems common in older models.
 At the high end, hearing aids can be really costly, but many people get satisfaction with midrange or budget hearing aids, and relatively cheap sound amplifiers can help people with mild hearing loss.

 We’ll discuss costs more below.
 First, let’s look at how to shop wisely.